micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 6.md

 Do you not know that we shall judge angels?
 How much more, things that pertain to this life?

 ###### 4
-If then you have [^a]judgments concerning things pertaining to this life, do you appoint those who are least esteemed by the church to judge?
+If then you have judgments concerning things pertaining to this life, do you appoint those who are least esteemed by the church to judge?

 ###### 5
 I say this to your shame.
 Is it so, that there is not a wise man among you, not even one, who will be able to judge between his brethren?